 Detecting the faint $B$-mode polarization of the Cosmic Microwave Background (CMB), a key signature of primordial gravitational waves predicted by inflation, remains a central goal in cosmology.
 However, this signal is obscured by polarized Galactic foregrounds, particularly synchrotron and thermal dust emission.
 Synchrotron radiation dominates at frequencies below a few tens of GHz and originates from cosmic ray electrons spiralling around the Galactic magnetic field (whose energy spectrum is well characterized, see, \textit{e.g.}, \citealt{Fermi-LAT:2012edv}).
 Its polarization fraction can reach up to 75\% in uniform fields but is significantly reduced by magnetic field tangling, line-of-sight integration, and Faraday depolarization at low frequencies; see, \textit{e.g.}, \cite{Waelkens:2009}.
 Improved characterization of this polarized synchrotron foreground is essential for component separation in CMB analysis and for informing the next generation of experiments such as the Simons Observatory \citep{SimonsObservatory:2019qwx} and \textit{LiteBIRD} \citep{LiteBIRD:2022cnt}.

-Moreover, understanding synchrotron emission is key for Galactic science.
-For instance, it provides valuable insight into the structure and dynamics of the Galactic magnetic field: its morphology and spectral behaviour encode information on magnetohydrodynamic turbulence, energy injection and dissipation processes in the interstellar medium that play a key role in regulating star formation across the Galaxy, see, \textit{e.g.}, \cite{Price:2008rb}.
+Understanding synchrotron emission is also key for Galactic science.
+It provides insight into the structure and dynamics of the Galactic magnetic field: its morphology and spectral behaviour encode information on magnetohydrodynamic turbulence, energy injection and dissipation processes in the interstellar medium, which play a key role in regulating star formation across the Galaxy; see, \textit{e.g.}, \cite{Price:2008rb}.

-At each point $\mathbf n$ on the sphere, the measured quantities $Q$ and $U$ are the components of the symmetric, traceless spin-2 tensor $\mathcal{P}$ (in the local orthonormal tangent basis $(\hat{e}_\theta, \hat{e}_\phi)$) that describes the linear polarization state (see \citealt{Hu:1997hv, Kamionkowski:2015yta}).
+At each point $\mathbf n$ on the sphere, the measured quantities $Q$ and $U$ are the components of the symmetric, traceless spin-2 tensor $\mathcal{P}_{ab}$, expressed in the local orthonormal tangent basis $(\hat{e}_\theta, \hat{e}_\phi)$, that describes the linear polarization state (see \citealt{Hu:1997hv, Kamionkowski:2015yta}).
 This tensor can also be expressed in terms of a polarization amplitude $P$ and an angle $\psi\in[-\pi/2,\pi/2]$:

 In order to separate parity-even (radial or tangential) patterns from parity-odd (curl-like) patterns, polarization is commonly decomposed into $E$ and $B$ modes \citep{Zaldarriaga:1996xe, Seljak:1996gy, Kamionkowski:1996ks}.
 Similarly, the linear polarization tensor at each point on the sphere can be viewed as a sum of two distinct terms that originate from $E$ and $B$ modes: